 If your claim is for theft or malicious damage, contact the police and make a note of the crime reference number.

 Do not accept blame, even by apologising, as this could incriminate you in liability claims.
-You should then contact your insurer as soon as you need to make a claim:
+As soon as you need to make a claim, you should contact your insurer:

 Call the claims team on the number listed in your policy documents.
-Some insurers run online claims systems, so you can quickly log your claim.
+Alternatively, some insurers run online claims systems so you can quickly log your claim.

 Give further detail by speaking with a claims adviser or submitting a claims form.
 If your claim is for theft or damage, take an inventory so you can give accurate replacement costs.

 Send supporting documents as requested by your insurer.
 For example, they may need receipts, photos, or copies of health and safety policies for public liability claims.

 Your insurer will assess your claim and may send someone to visit you in person.
 They will decide if your claim is valid and how it should be settled.